-The first step in the BSC tryout process is the Open Tryout, typically held on the first Sunday in May.
+The first step in the BSC tryout process is the Open Tryout, typically held in late April/early May.
 Any player wishing to play for BSC must attend the Open Tryout.
 Players attending the tryout will be randomly pre-assigned into teams that will compete in small-sided games (3v3 or 4v4).
 During these small-sided games, coaches from both BSC and other local clubs, will evaluate the players.
 BSC coaches utilized in any given tryout will ideally not be currently involved in the age group they are evaluating.
 Players will be scored on a 1 to 5 scale.
 Evaluators will take into account a player’s technical ability, tactical understanding, physical speed/strength and attitude.
 A player’s technical skills will be given the greatest amount of weight during the evaluation process.
 BSC feels the greatest long term predictor of soccer talent, lies in a player’s ability to control the ball while dribbling, passing and receiving.
 Tryout scores will be tabulated by the BSC Boys and Girls Coordinators.

 Why play small sided games?
 Small sided games allow players more touches on the ball.
 This equates to a greater number of opportunities for a player to demonstrate their technical abilities for the evaluators.